Gal-E/ID1545/docs/README.md

 <div id="#brainstorm">
   <h3 class="headline">Kick Off - Brief Brainstorm:</h3>
   <div>
-  To start off by investigating the challenges and opportunities that could be gained by upgrading a wheelchair to a digitally connected one, we began by creating an overview of our initial associations and the potential sensors and actuators that we could come up with. <br>
+  To start off by investigating the challenges and opportunities that could be gained by upgrading a wheelchair to a digitally connected one, we began by creating an overview of our initial associations and the potential sensors and actuators that we could come up with. <br><br>

   We used this overview to gather potential applications and map our primary associations.
 This session helped us form several ideas for a connected wheelchair:
   </div><br>

   <div class="brainstorm_idea">
-  <h4>1 - Creating superheros</h4>
+  <h4>Being Superheros</h4>
   <br>
   A bit of research taught us that while using a wheelchair, things are often out of reach or missplaced.
 Some things might be too high for a wheel chair user, for example, a mirror in the bathroom or the heater button.
   <br><br>